moveit/moveit_tutorials/doc/motion_planning_api/motion_planning_api_tutorial.rst

 Expected Output
 ---------------
-In Rviz, we should be able to see four trajectories being replayed eventually:
+In RViz, we should be able to see four trajectories being replayed eventually:

  1. The robot moves its arm to the first pose goal,